stepfun-ai/StepMesh/Introduction.md

 **<p align="center">Figure 1: 1A1F 3-Stage Pipe For Communication Constraints Illustration</p>**

 Before delving into the traffic characteristics of AFD, let's first examine the communication constraints of AFD.
 To simplify the analysis (without compromising generality), we'll use the 1A1F 3-stage pipeline depicted in Figure 1 for our discussion.
 In Figure 1, $A_{1,1}$ and $A_{1,2}$ represent the computation times for Microbatch 1 and 2 of Layer 1, respectively.
 To meet the SLA requirement of 20 Tokens/s, the Time Per Output Token (TPOT) must be less than 50ms.
-This implies that the computation and communication overhead for each layer should be less than $50ms / \# Layers$.
+This implies that the computation and communication overhead for each layer should be less than 50ms /# Layers.
 Given that Step-3 has 61 layers, the overhead per layer must be less than 819us.
 Therefore, we have:

 $$A_{1,1} + A_{1,2} + A_{1,3} \le 819us$$